Helping Hands-Harboring Hope

 Here's What is Happening Now

-HH-HH Volunteers Gear Up for OCC Our photographer was so busy helping volunteers wrap boxes to be used for Operation Christmas Child that we didn't get a picture of our team hard at work!
+HH-HH Volunteers Geared Up for OCC Our photographer was so busy helping volunteers wrap boxes to be used for Operation Christmas Child that we didn't get a picture of our team hard at work!
 HH-HH volunteers worked hard to help a valued partner family dedicated to the Samaritan's Purse Operation Christmas Child project.

 Thanks to our volunteers who have donated gift items for the shoeboxes.
 Aren't familier with OCC?
 Please visit Operation Christmas Child